kratisto/docs/pages/public_cloud/compute/start_instance_on_attached_volume/guide.en-us.md

 >> openstack server create --volume volume_ubuntu --flavor d2-2 --key-name publickey --nic net-id=Ext-Net InstanceTest
 >> ```
 >>
->> List volumes to ensure the status has changed to in-use and the volume is correctly reporting the attachment:
+>> List the volumes to ensure the status has changed to in-use and the volume is correctly reporting the attachment:
 >>
 >> ```console
 >> $ openstack volume list